ShihyuW/SNV_recurrence_analysis_tool/README.md

 # SNV_recurrence_analysis_tool
 ### Environment: python 3.0+ with "openpyxl" module installed ###
-This is a recurrence analysis tool for SNP/Indel analysis.
+This is a recurrence analysis tool for SNP/Indel results.
 Due to the unique vcf formats among different platforms, this analysis is TOOL SPECIFIC.

 Before running the pipeline, the following files are required: